Saheedatt/repowebapp/README.md

 - View Selected Repository Details: Nested routing is also used to display detailed information for selected repositories e.g Name, Description, Languages, Forks, Stars etc.

 - Layout and Design<- Chakra UI and Tailwind CSS are used to build the user interface.
-Chakra UI is build according to the WAI-ARIA guideline, making my webapp more accessible.
+Chakra UI is built according to the WAI-ARIA guideline, making my webapp more accessible.

 ## Technologies used